dotnet/csharplang/proposals/dictionary-expressions.md

 ## Key comparer support

-A dictionary expression can also provide a custom `IEqualityComparer<TKey>` comparer to control its behavior just by including such a value is the first `expression_element` in the expression.
+A dictionary expression can also provide a custom *comparer* to control its behavior just by including such a value as the first `expression_element` in the expression.
 For example:

 ```c#
 Dictionary<string, int> caseInsensitiveMap = [StringComparer.CaseInsensitive, .. existingMap];